Fujifilm X-A3 vs X100F

 - More compact: Is smaller (117x67mm vs 127x75mm) and thus needs less room in the bag.

 - More heavily discounted: Has been on the market for longer (launched in August 2016).

-Advantages of the Fujifilm X100F:
+Reasons to prefer the Fujifilm X100F:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - Faster burst: Shoots at higher frequency (8 vs 6 flaps/sec) to capture the decisive moment.

 - Ready to shoot: Has an integrated lens, whereas the X-A3 necessitates an extra lens.

 - More modern: Was introduced somewhat (4 months) more recently.

 If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (7 points each).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X-A3 and the Fujifilm X100F place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.